 Model United Nations Summer Institute

-UCLA offers a week-long intensive in-residence Model United Nations Summer Institute for high school students who are interested in international diplomacy and foreign affairs.
-During the institute, students will take on the role of a diplomat, engage in independent research, and then debate a country’s position on one of the many committees of the United Nations.
+UCLA offers a week-long intensive in-residence Model United Nations Summer Institutes for high school students who are interested in international diplomacy and foreign affairs.
+We are offering two sessions this summer.

 The UCLA Model UN Summer Institute draws interest from high school students across the nation and across the world.
-In past Summer Institutes, we have welcomed students from Arizona, California, Colorado, Connecticut, Florida, Idaho, Illinois, Massachusetts, Maryland, Michigan, Minnesota, Montana, North Carolina, New Jersey, Nevada, New York, Ohio, Oregon, Pennsylvania, Rhode Island, Texas, Utah, Virginia, Washington, Puerto Rico, as well as Australia, Brazil, Canada, China, Colombia, Croatia, Hong Kong, India, Indonesia, Japan, Kazakhstan, Mexico, Norway, Pakistan, Poland, Saudi Arabia, Singapore, The Philippines, and the United Arab Emirates.
-Students will work with current members of the MUN at UCLA Team, one of the top 10 most comprehensive MUN collegiate programs in the country, including its Executive Board Members - all while having a blast staying at UCLA, making new friends, and hanging out in beautiful Los Angeles!
+In past Summer Institutes, we have welcomed students from Arizona, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Idaho, Illinois, Kentucky, Louisiana, Massachusetts, Maryland, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, Tennessee, Texas, Utah, Virginia, Washington, Wisconsin, Puerto Rico, as well as Armenia, Australia, Brazil, Canada, China, Colombia, Croatia, Fiji, Hong Kong, India, Indonesia, Japan, Jordan, Kazakhstan, Mexico, Myanmar, Norway, Pakistan, Poland, Rwanda, Saudi Arabia, Singapore, South Korea, Spain, Switzerland, The Philippines, Taiwan, Turkey, and the United Arab Emirates.

 Students who successfully complete the program will receive 2 units of Pass/No Pass University of California credit.